-I have had a dedicated crew of guys that are mostly from one family down in the interior of Mexico.
-These fellows came to work for me around 1980.
+I have a dedicated crew of guys that are mostly from one family down in the interior of Mexico.
+The first of these fellows came to work for me around 1980.
 Leoncio or Shorty, the name I gave him shortly after he arrived, has been the leader of the group since they arrived here to go to work and has been the one person I can always depend on.
-But the whole group of brothers, brother in laws, sons, nephews and cousins are every one very hard working and honest people.
+But the whole group of brothers, sons, brother in laws, nephews and cousins are every one very hard working and honest people.

 Shorty’s dad, the patriarch of the family was a farmer in Mexico.
 He was still using donkeys that he plowed behind as he had done for his whole life.
 He was getting older and it was becoming impossible for him to continue to work.